rishi2909/RecipeApp/README.md

-# 🍽️ Recipe Finder App
+# 🍽️ Recipe Finder Website

 A Flask-based web application that allows users to search for recipes and view detailed cooking instructions.
 It uses the Spoonacular API to fetch recipes based on user queries.